 Jennifer E. S. Martin ~ LLP Estate and Family Law Practice

-Jennifer Martin is a partner at Jarratt Martin Law, LLP, an estate planning, mediation and family law firm in Pleasanton.
-Her practice focuses on estate planning, probate and trust administration and probate court litigation, including conservatorships.
+Jennifer Martin is a partner at Jarratt Martin Law, LLP, an estate planning, mediation, and family law firm in Pleasanton.
+Her practice focuses on estate planning, probate and trust administration, and probate court litigation, including conservatorships.
 Ms. Martin is a member of the family law and estate planning sections of the Alameda County Bar Association, as well as a member of East Bay Trusts and Estates Lawyers.
-She is also the co-chair for the Contra Costa County High School Moot Court competition.
+She is also the co-chair of the Contra Costa County High School Moot Court competition.
 Ms. Martin attended Rutgers School of Law – Camden, graduating magna cum laude, and also has a B.A. in Mathematics from U.C.
 Berkeley.
 Prior to opening her own firm, Ms. Martin clerked for the Honorable Anthony J. Parrillo (ret.), a Presiding Judge in the Appellate Division of the New Jersey Superior Court.
 She is admitted to practice law in California, as well as in New Jersey and Pennsylvania.

-Estate Planning Fails:
+Celebrity Estate Planning Fails:

 A fun and interesting review of famous people who died with inadequate estate planning.
 Beneath the glam is the reality that the same problems that face the rich and famous face, everyone.
 The examples used show how failing to properly plan your estate can cause strife between your family members, deny money to persons that you love (such as a boyfriend or girlfriend or your spouse), and destroy the business that you worked so hard to build.
 This talk is great because it is entertaining and educational and allows the audience to see they are not alone in having inadequate estate plans.